CasparKielwein/Aaargh/Backgrounds.md

 * A memento of your past

 #### Feature: One of the Smallfolk
-You still consider yourself to be one of the common people and they consider you to be one of them.
+You still consider yourself to be one of the common people, and they consider you to be one of them.
 You can expect simple help, food, and a place to rest for a night.
 They will help you in your quests, possibly hide you and your group from authorities but not risk their live.

 #### Birth of a Hero